dabeaz/curio/docs/tutorial.rst

 Python 3.5.
 Its programming model is based on cooperative multitasking and common system programming abstractions such as threads, sockets, files, subprocesses, locks, and queues.
-However, under the covers it is based on task model provides for advanced handling of cancellation, threads, processes, and much more.
+However, under the covers it is based on a task model that provides for advanced handling of cancellation, interesting interactions between threads and processes, and much more.
+It's fun.

 This tutorial will take you through the basics of creating and managing tasks in curio as well as some useful debugging features.